asyikin22/Node.js/README.md

 * We can skip specifying JS extension(.js) as node.js will infer it on our behalf.

-**require vs module.exports**
+**require & module.exports**
-* These two are part of the module system in Node.js that enables you to break your code into smaller, reusable modules
+* These two are part of the BUILT-IN module system in Node.js that enables you to break your code into smaller, reusable modules
+* I am placing these two under 'LOCAL MODULE' to demonstrate its most basic usage WITHIN local module.
 * They help manage dependencies between separate modules/files

 **require function**